 Back then inner-city living was not aspirational, but city houses were affordable and there was a variety of choices.
 Those on low incomes could find cheap boarding houses for instance.
 Transport for inner-city dwellers was likely to be loser cruiser buses, shanks pony (walking) or a pushbike.

 Home ownership remains aspirational but the relative value of outer suburbs versus inner-city has reversed.
 Now the inner-city is the place to be.
 Walkable neighbourhoods close to amenities are labeled ‘liveable’ and are highly desired.
-Transport wise the aspirational trend is towards rapid transit, cycling on its own purpose built infrastructure and mobility as a service.
+Transport wise the aspirational trend is towards rapid transit, cycling on its own purpose built infrastructure, micro-mobility and mobility as a service.

 The difficulty many cities have is how to facilitate the conversion of old suburbia into affordable liveable neighbourhoods.
 Especially suburbia close to amenities or rapid transit services.